Last Updated on November 7, 2022 by Lawrence Berezin

-A person with an NYC , NY State, or out-of-state parking permit needs to understand their rights while driving in New York City.
+A person with an NYC, NY State, or out-of-state parking permit needs to understand their rights to parking in NYC.
 Here is some valuable information to learn or risk a costly parking ticket.

-The state permit is a blue plastic hangtag displaying the universal International Symbol of Access for people with disabilities (temporary permits are red plastic hangtags).
+The state permit is a blue plastic hangtag displaying the universal International Symbol of Access for people with disabilities.
+While temporary permits are red plastic hangtags.
 Hang it from the inside rearview mirror of your vehicle.

 The permit is valid everywhere in New York State, where there are designated parking spaces for people with disabilities.

-In New York City, these spaces are all off-street, such as in parking lots for malls, office buildings, or college campuses.
+In New York City, these spaces are all off-street parking.
 It is also valid in all other states and Canadian provinces.
-The permit may be used only when the permit holder is traveling in the vehicle.
+The permit may be used only when the permit holder travels in the vehicle.

 Please note: Copying the permit is not allowed and never lets you disobey state or local parking regulations.

-The State permit may be valid for up to five (5) years and always expires on the last day of the month.
+The State permit may be valid for up to five (5) years.
+Likewise, it always expires on the last day of the month.

 NYC disability parking permit